echsylon/go-args/README.md

 time:     [2000]
 ```

+## Worth mentioning

-Key observation here is that the constraint patterns have been chosen carefully, hence the argument list can be mixed and still end up under the correct definition.
-The same goes for the options.
-Since the `--verbose` flag only accepts `true` or `false` as a value, it won't capture `"file 1.txt"`.
+The constraint patterns for both options and arguments in above example have been chosen carefully, hence the order of the FILES and TIMEOUT arguments can be mixed freely and still end up under the correct definition.
+The same goes for the options: since the `--verbose` flag only accepts `true` or `false` as a value, it won't capture the `"file 1.txt"` argument.

 Would the command instead have been the below (with an additional `file3.txt` argument):
 ```bash
 $ ./xmpl -m 5 --verbose "file 1.txt" 2000 file2.txt file3.txt
 ```

-The output from the application would instead have been like so (since the `TIMEOUT` argument only accepts 1 value and `FILES` only 2):
+The output from the application would instead have been like so (since the `FILES` argument is configured to only accept 2 values):
 ```
 Unexpected input: file3.txt